fivetran/dbt_ad_reporting/README.md

   - package: fivetran/twitter_ads_source
     version: [">=0.9.0", "<0.10.0"]
 ```

+### Other Dependencies
+The country names in `ad_reporting__monthly_campaign_country_report` are standardized to align with official ISO-3166 names.
+Greater *global* region names (ex: Southern Asia) are also included and leveraged from [lukes/ISO-3166-Countries-with-Regional-Codes](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes).s

 ## How is this package maintained and can I contribute?
 ### Package Maintenance